Installation has following steps:

 Bindings... link in the right panel you will be

-able to add new ports, such as 80 for HTTP and 443 for HTTPS.
+able to add or modify ports that application listens to, such as 80 for HTTP, or 443 for HTTPS (see below).

 If your Survey Solutions instance is exposed to the public in the Internet, it is highly recommended to setup SSL encryption for web server by applying an SSL certificate.